 *Black Heritage Things to do in San Antonio https://www.visitsanantonio.com/black-heritage/

-Submissions are being taken for Films/Videos with subjects/subject matters by, for and about people of the African Diaspora (Black people of African descent from around the world).
-Films must consist of a Black Creative in key roles which include, but are not limited to the: director, producer, primary actors, and key crew positions.
+Open Call Submissions are being taken for documentary, narrative and music video Films/Videos with subjects/subject matters by, for and about people of the African Diaspora (Black people of African descent from around the world).
+Films must consist of a major Black Creative in a key role(s) which include, but are not limited to the: director, producer, primary actors, and key crew positions.

 All entries must be in English or have English subtitles.